History (HIS)

 Pre-requisite(s): Nine semester hours or consent of instructor

-The foundations of U.S. diplomacy with particular emphasis on transnational influences, e.g. democracy, gender, trade, slavery, race, and imperialism.
+An in-depth exploration of the foundations of U.S. diplomacy from the establishment of the republic to the early twentieth century.
+Emphasis on transnational influences, democracy, gender, trade, slavery, race, and imperialism.

 HIS 4392 U.S. Foreign Relations since 1919 (3)